 First step, create account and get a groupId

 The issue must describe the project you want to share.
 The most important information in the case is the

-For a hobbyist developer using github or equivalent git platform I recommand the following :
+For a hobbyist developer using GitHub or equivalent git platform I recommend the following :

 Once the ticket is created, you will have to prove that you own the

 groupId provided (for GitHub it’s just a matter of create a new temporary project repo)